Dragon863/Dragon863.github.io/content/posts/runshaw-app.md

 ---
 Note: You might notice it's been a while since my last post on here.
 I've been busy with college, but I'm going to try to post more often.

-#### High Seas Reviewer?

-To use the demo, click the button above.
-Choose "Use Email" once it loads (which may take a few seconds depending on your internet) and use the following credentials:
-- Email: `TES11111111@student.runshaw.ac.uk`
-- Password: `11111111`

 #### Introduction

 Why build this?
 At my college, we use an [ASP.net](https://dotnet.microsoft.com/en-us/apps/aspnet) based student portal to view most important information including timetables.
 One feature I found lacking was the ability to see who was free when, and I thought it would be a fun project to build an app to do this.
 In addition, the "mobile app" is actually just a webview of the website, which is not very user (or mobile data!) friendly.
 I decided to build a [Flutter](https://flutter.dev/) app to solve these problems.